SaschaWillems/vulkan.gpuinfo.org/README.md

 Data is uploaded using the [Vulkan Hardware Capability Viewer](https://github.com/SaschaWillems/VulkanCapsViewer) client application available for various platforms (Windows, Linux, Android, MacOS, iOS, etc.).
 There's also a minimal dependencies (no Qt) command line only version available [here](https://github.com/SaschaWillems/VulkanCapsViewerCmdLine).

+# Documentation

+Additional documentation, mainly for maintenance of the database itself can be found in the [docs folder](/docs/).

 # Legal
 Vulkan and the Vulkan logo are trademarks of the [Khronos Group Inc.](http://www.khronos.org)